 5. Consider a Swing Arm Sconce

 If you've been searching for a stylish way to bring more lighting into your cramped bedroom (without taking up too much space), consider swing-arm wall sconces.
-Not only are they much less bulky than most table lamps and pendants, these wall-mounted wonders are designed with adjustable arms, like this sleek one on Designlovefest, for a more space-savvy lighting solution.
+Not only are they much less bulky than most table lamps and pendants, these wall-mounted wonders are designed with adjustable arms for a more space-savvy lighting solution.